sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 ```

 ### <a name='CreatingTreatmentDefinitionGroup'>Creating a Treatment Definition Group</a>
-Here is an example of creating a treatment definition group.
+Here is an example of how to create a treatment definition group.
 </br>

 ```json